matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. I'm not a huge fan of their site and find their content harder to grok, but [Refactoring Guru](https://refactoring.guru/design-patterns/catalog) also has a decent collection.

 ## Data Structures & Algorithms
-1. CLRS is the bible here.
+1. [CLRS](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) is the bible here.
 You own it, take a look sometime.
-1. Hashmaps, Dicts, Maps, whatever the language calls them, they're incredibly powerful tools.
+1. Hashmaps, Dicts, Maps.
+Whatever the language calls them, they're incredibly powerful tools.
 1. BigO runtimes of all the common algorithms can be found [here](https://www.bigocheatsheet.com/).
 They're not crazy important most of the time, but it's worth keeping the most common ones in your head.

 # Software Engineering